arilamstein/test/README.md

-The best branch is the MASTER branch!
+The best branch is the RECIPES branch!